AnkitB47/AutonoMind/README.md

 # AutonoMind

-This project contains a FastAPI backend, a Streamlit dashboard, and a Next.js frontend.
+This project contains a FastAPI backend and a Next.js frontend.

 ## Starting the backend